yanheng0/SummerBuild-2026/README.md

 It is capable of drafting a police report in the format that SPF expects.
 This improves user experience of lodging a police report.

-For anything urgent, call the **24/7 ScamShield Helpline at 1799**.

 ---

 ## Key Features

 - **Multimodal analysis**:
 Text, images, and voice notes all go through the same pipeline.
-A fabricated bank transfer screenshot, a phishing URL buried in a message, a voice note impersonating an ICA officer.
+Examples are fabricated bank transfer screenshots, phishing URLs buried in a message, voice notes impersonating an ICA officer.

 - **Singapore-specific RAG**:
 Before every analysis, a TF-IDF retriever searches a curated knowledge base of verified SPF scam cases and injects the most relevant ones into the model's context.
 This is what stops the model from giving generic answers to Singapore-specific scam patterns.